strapi/rfcs/rfcs/xxx-v4-query-engine.md

 Moreover we want to provide a better experience and more possibilities for plugin developers and application developers to build advanced business logic into their plugins or applications.

-This layer is really made for database queries and is at a lower level than our previous version.
-This layer isn't abstracting a lot of things so we can have full control.
+This layer is really made for database queries and is at more low-level than our previous version.
+This layer isn't abstracting a lot of things so developers can have full control.

 # Detailed design